-The Heart of the Buddha’s Teaching by Thich Nhat Hanh Book Summary & Commentary
+The Heart of the Buddha’s Teaching Summary: 7 Best Lessons from Thich Nhat Hanh

 Quick Summary:The Heart of the Buddha's Teaching introduces the most essential Buddhist ideas in a way even secular people can easily digest.
 These ideas include The Four Noble Truths and The Noble Eightfold Path.
 Thich Nhat Hanh explains how Buddhism is in its essence a pragmatic approach to ending personal suffering.